fakerybakery/phpsearch/README.md

 # phpsearch

-keyword search for mysql in php.
+keyword search for mysql in php. formerly under the phpsearch org

 mit-licensed